jmdvella/3dsmax-scripts/README.md

 Maxscript.

 Function of the script:
-Take Vray materials and convert them to Standard Materials for exporting to FBX.
+Take Vray Roughness materials and convert them to Standard (Legacy) materials for exporting to FBX.
 These settings allow direct import into Blender and set up a PBR material with correct default settings.

-Works for Vray Materials using Roughness/Metallic workflow, Vray2Sided Materials, Vray Materials in Multi-Sub materials.

-Workflow designed for PBR Vray Materials - Textures converted are Diffuse, Roughness, Metallic, Normal, Opacity.
+Converts:
+Diffuse texture, Diffuse Color, VrayColor in Diffuse Roughness texture
+Metal texture
+Opacity texture
+Normal texture
+Normal DirectX to OpenGL (3dsmax uses DirectX & Blender uses OpenGL, its done via naming convention - Optional) Sets the correct Specular level for Blender
+Sets Reflection to White
+Sets Dielectric or Metallic material for Blender (depending on if Metal texture is used) Sets Gamma settings for sRGB and Linear images
+Can convert VrayMtl, Vray2SidedMtl, Multi-Material.
+You can edit the functions in the script to add more material types if you use them

+FBX Export Settings:
+Enable Embed Media to include textures in the FBX file for automatic mapping in Blender.